biogeochemistry/MyLake_public/README.md

 MyLake
 ***
 This is the Mylake GitHub page.
 See the wiki here for more info, as well as https://github.com/aemon-j/aquatic-ecosystem-model-library/wiki/MyLake for model description within the Aemon-J model library.
+See

 MyLake is a 1D process-based lake model written in Matlab.
 It is developped as an open-source project, currently at the Norwegien Institute for Water Research-NIVA, the University of Helsinki (Finland), and Universite Laval (Canada).